hertg/twirl-intellij-fix/README.md

 # twirl-intellij-fix

 Sometimes IntelliJ messes up your Twirl templates, especially if you are using dependency injection.
-JetBrains is [aware of this issue](https://youtrack.jetbrains.com/issue/SCL-21757/Twirl-Templates-Will-they-ever-be-supported-again) for a while, but they still haven't addressed it.
+JetBrains has been [aware of this issue](https://youtrack.jetbrains.com/issue/SCL-21757/Twirl-Templates-Will-they-ever-be-supported-again) for a while, but they still haven't addressed it.
 I have lost so much time manually fixing my twirl views that it granted the investment to create this script.

 ## Usage

+> [!CAUTION]
+> Please note that although this script was heavily tested, it might not always
+> work and could still mess up some things.
+Run with the `--dry` flag first
+> to see if does what you expect.

 ```txt
 usage: fix_twirl_scripts.py [-h] [--dry] [file]